New ways to do church

 How safe is Zoom?

-Zoom has come under criticism of late for their security and privacy – but they have publicly apologised; updated their Mac software against one of the biggest criticisms and have stated they will cease all new feature development for 90 days to focus solely on improving their security and privacy, which is all good news.
-Setting a password for a meeting is an important way to stop unwanted visitors joining your meeting – this does happen and sadly there are reports of some unpleasant material being posted within meetings that aren’t protected with a password.
+Zoom came under criticism early on in lockdown for their security and privacy – but they have publicly apologised; and updated their software to make things as secure as possible.
+Setting a password for a meeting is an important way to stop unwanted visitors joining your meeting – this can happen and sadly there are reports of some unpleasant material being posted within meetings that aren’t protected with a password, so bear that in mind if you host a meeting yourself.